yochannah/Corrfunc/README.rst

 Author & Maintainers
 =====================

-Corrfunc was designed by Manodeep Sinha and is currently maintained by `Lehman Garrison <https://github.com/lgarrison>`_ and `Manodeep Sinha <https://github.com/manodeep>`_
+corrfunc was designed by Manodeep Sinha and is currently maintained by `Lehman Garrison <https://github.com/lgarrison>`_ and `Manodeep Sinha <https://github.com/manodeep>`_

 Citing